Dylan-Ross19/python-challenge-1/README.md

 This was a good blueprint for the challenge.

-After we stored the input as a variable, the custoemr is asked how many they would like, and as above check the validation.
+After we stored the input as a variable, the custoemer is asked how many they would like, and as above check the validation.
 If it wasn't a number, their selection would be defaulted to 1.
 We then .append their selection to the order_list.

 ![](<Screenshot 2023-12-11 090902.png>)